 The ordered capacity is equally distributed between the installed SIP trunks.
 There are no “main” nor “final” SIP trunks.

 The ordered capacity is supposed to be used for “main” traffic.
 Proximus is not willing to install capacity for “final” (overflow) traffic only.

+To avoid ordering overcapacity by the operator, the average occupation of the SIP trunks during the busy hour needs to be at least 60% (just after an extension) and preferably 80% (steady state regime).
+If the traffic is not reaching these values, Proximus is allowed to decrease the capacity after a formal notification to the concerned operator.

 The granularity for the CAC SIP sessions capacity is: